-Each Director and Budget Holder will:

-- determine the appropriate level of control within their areas of responsibility in accordance with advice and guidance provided by the Chief Financial Officer, their Directors and the Council's auditors; - 2. monitor compliance within these regulations, policies and instructions; - be accountable for planning and maintaining effective and efficient use of resources to achieve agreed service delivery standards within, or less than, the agreed budgets set by Council; - 4. clearly understand the consequences of a lack of control and compliance; - 5. ensure all their staff understand and comply with Finance Regulations and Rules, Contract Procedure Rules, Council policies and directorate departmental instructions; and have access to a copy of the Council's Fraud and Corruption Policy and Strategy and associated guidance; - 6. identify the short, medium and long term financial implications of policy, legislative requirements and service standards; - achieve and demonstrate value for money for commissioned and provided services, plan service developments and take or recommend actions where necessary to stay within agreed budgets set by the Council;
+Roles, Responsibilities and Accountability suspected, Chief Officers must immediately report this to the Head of Assurance.
+Each Chief Officer shall consult the Chief Financial Officer on any matter which is liable to materially affect the finances of the Council before any form of commitment is incurred and before reporting the matter to the Cabinet.
+Each Chief Officer shall consider the financial effects of new policy and changes in service delivery and ensure that all reports contain appropriate financial implications agreed with the Chief Financial Officer.
+Directors / Each Director and Budget Holder will: Budget Holders determine the appropriate level of control within their areas of responsibility in accordance with advice and guidance provided by the Chief Financial Officer, their Directors and the Council's auditors; monitor compliance within these regulations, policies and instructions; be accountable for planning and maintaining effective and efficient use of resources to achieve agreed service delivery standards within, or less than, the agreed budgets set by Council; clearly understand the consequences of a lack of control and compliance; ensure all their staff understand and comply with Finance Regulations and Rules, Contract Procedure Rules, Council policies and directorate departmental instructions; and have access to a copy of the Council's Fraud and Corruption Policy and Strategy and associated guidance; identify the short, medium and long term financial implications of policy, legislative requirements and service standards; achieve and demonstrate value for money for commissioned and provided services, plan service developments and take or recommend actions where necessary to stay within agreed budgets set by the Council; ensure all staff have effective procedures for safeguarding the Council's resources; and 9. operate processes to check that established controls are in

-8. ensure all staff have effective procedures for safeguarding the Council's resources; and 9. operate processes to check that established controls are in place and evaluate their effectiveness. ΑII All employees have a responsibility to follow Finance Regulations and Rules, Contract Rules, Code of Conduct, Council policies and Employees directorate instructions.
+Roles, Responsibilities and Accountability place and evaluate their effectiveness.
+All Employees All employees have a responsibility to follow Finance Regulations and Rules, Contract Rules, Code of Conduct, Council policies and directorate instructions.
 Employees must ensure the Council resources are only used in carrying out the business of the Council and help the Council achieve open and honest administration by supporting approved fraud prevention strategies and avoiding potential conflicts of interest.
 Under no circumstances must employees use Council resources or assets for their personal benefit.
 Employees must not allow any personal debt owed to the Council to become unmanaged.
 Personal debt includes, but is not limited to, rent arrears, Council Tax arrears, arrears arising for leaseholder agreements with the Council, employee loan arrears or employee leasing arrangements.
 Where any such arrears have been accrued prior to employment with the Council and are still outstanding, employees should undertake to clear those arrears within an agreed and reasonable period of time.
 All employees have a responsibility to assist the Council's audit processes, to keep accurate and comprehensive records to support the transactions undertaken on the Council's behalf and to report to their Director any occasions where they believe that Finance Regulations and Rules, Contract Procedure Rules, Council Policies or Directorate instructions are not being followed, or where the resources are at risk.
-Internal Audit To provide advice to management on the operation of financial controls to prevent fraud, material errors and misappropriation of and Risk funds, to investigate any suspected irregularities and management Management Services of risk.
-These Services will conduct independent reviews of Directorate internal control arrangements and will report noncompliance with the Council's Finance Regulations and Rules, and Scheme of Delegation.
-External The external auditors will report on whether the Council's accounts Auditors and statements present a true and fair view of the Council's financial position.
+Internal Audit and Risk Management Services To provide advice to management on the operation of financial controls to prevent fraud, material errors and misappropriation of funds, to investigate any suspected irregularities and management of risk.
+These Services will conduct independent reviews of Directorate internal control arrangements and will report non- compliance with the Council's Finance Regulations and Rules, and Scheme of Delegation.
+External Auditors The external auditors will report on whether the Council's accounts and statements present a true and fair view of the Council's financial position.